FINTRAC

 Receipt of Funds

 Depending on your circumstances, there may be additional information required by your realtor before they can assist you in the purchase or sale of real estate.
+Every buyer in Canada has to go through this process, it is just a matter of providing information to your realtor.

 Confidentiality